Dashavatara: Krishna

+As a reviver of Vedas as a fish, bearer of this earth as tortoise, uplifter and supporter of earth as wild boar, slasher of Hiranyakashyapa as lion man, deluder of Bali as dwarf boy, annihilator of Kshatriya s as Parashu Rama, conqueror of Ravana, the legatee of Paulastya, as Rama, wielder of plough as bala raama, fosterer of non violence as Buddha, mangler of fractious races as Kalki, you alone can put on ten semblances, thus oh, Krishna, my reverences are unto you.

 In traditions that emphasize the Bhagavata Purana, Krishna is the original Supreme Personality of Godhead, from whom everything else emanates.
 Gaudiya Vaishnavas worship Krishna as Svayam Bhagavan, or source of the incarnations.
 The Vallabha Sampradaya and Nimbarka Sampradaya, (philosophical schools) go even further, worshiping Krishna not only as the source of other incarnations, but also Vishnu himself, related to descriptions in the Bhagavata Purana.
-Mahanubhavas also known as the Jai Kishani Panth, considers Krishna as the supreme God and don't consider the list of Dashavatara while consider another list of Panchavatara (5 Avatars).
+The Mahanubhavas, also known as the Jai Kishani Panth, consider Krishna as the supreme God and do not consider the list of Dashavatara, but instead, they consider another list of Panchavatara (5 Avatars).

 Thirty-nine avatars are mentioned in the Pañcaratra including the likes of Garuda.
 However, despite these lists, the commonly accepted number of ten avatars for Vishnu was fixed well before the 10th century CE.

 Jyotisha interpretation

 The term "Jyotisha" refers to Hindu or Vedic astrology, one of the six Vedangas or ancillary disciplines linked with the Vedas.
 The Brihat Parasara Hora Sastra mentions the Dashavatara as follows:

 Notably, according to the Brihat Parasara Hora Sastra - an important Smriti Sastra or compilation of Indian astrology for prediction (i.e. fortune telling) - although all ten of the Dashavatara have corresponding astrological symbols, only four are considered as divine beings (i.e. Rama, Krishna, Narasimha and Varaha).